CReynoldson/whats-the-weather/README.md

 4. Run the app with `python main.py` - please note, this app requires python3 so depending on your personal path set up you may need to run `python3 main.py` instead.
 You know how to get to python3 on your own computer better than I do, so I shan't tell you how to live your life.

 5. For maximum enjoyment and profit you will want to add `app-token=PatrickIsPurrfect` to your query parameters.
 Patrick is my cat and he walked across the keyboard often enough during this challenge that I felt he should be included in some way.
+So I made him the hard coded authentication token you need to use in order to access any of the weather data.

 ### What did you not include in your solution that you want us to know about?